Algebraic vs. topological vector bundles on spheres: Some results on odd primary torsion in -homotopy groups

 \subsection{Lifting some odd primary torsion from topology to $\aone$-homotopy}

-Complex realization gives a morphism from the exact couple giving rise to the symplectic spectral sequence we considered in Subsection \ref{ss:symplecticss} to the exact couple that gives rise to the topological symplectic spectral sequence described in Subsection \ref{ss:topologicalsymplecticss}.
+Complex realization does not, in general, preserve fiber sequences.
+Nevertheless, since a) $Sp_{2n}^{an}$ is homotopy equivalent to the compact symplectic group $Sp(2n)$ and b) the $Q_{4n-1}^{an}$ is homotopy equivalent to $S^{4n-1}$, the complex realization of the $\aone$-fiber sequence $Sp_{2n-2} \to Sp_{2n} \to Q_{4n-1}$ is the topological fiber sequence $Sp(2n-2) \to Sp(2n) \to S^{4n-1}$.
+Therefore, complex realization determines a morphism from the exact couple giving rise to the symplectic spectral sequence we considered in Subsection \ref{ss:symplecticss} evaluated on complex points to the exact couple that gives rise to the topological symplectic spectral sequence described in Subsection \ref{ss:topologicalsymplecticss}.
 As a consequence, there is an induced morphism of spectral sequences.
 By the discussion of the introduction, the next result implies Theorem \ref{thmintro:main} from the introduction.

-\begin{thm} If $p = 3,5$, then the homomorphism $\bpi_{p-1,p+1}({\mathbb A}^2 \setminus 0)(\cplx) \to \pi_{2p}(S^3)$ is surjective. \end{thm}
+\begin{thm} If $p = 3,5$, then the homomorphism $\bpi_{p-1,p+1}^{\aone}({\mathbb A}^2 \setminus 0)(\cplx) \to \pi_{2p}(S^3)$ is surjective. \end{thm}

-\begin{proof} For $p = 3$, this is worked out in \cite[\S 7]{AsokFaselThreefolds}, so we treat the case $p =5$.
+\begin{proof} For $p = 3$, this is worked out in \cite[Theorem 7.5]{AsokFaselThreefolds} (take $n = 1$ and observe that $Sp_2(\cplx) = SL_2(\cplx)$ is homotopy equivalent to $S^3$).
+We treat the case $p =5$.
 We study the map from the $E_2$-page of the symplectic spectral sequence to the $E_2$-page of the topological symplectic spectral sequence whose existence is guaranteed by the discussion just prior to the theorem statement.
 In particular, there is a commutative diagram of the form

 We now analyze this diagram.